 - Client is to fill out the Global Payments Integrated form to start the application for the iMIS Pay gateway.

 Important!
 All scripts can only be run against an iMIS 2017 database.
+The AiSP or Client Success is responsible for removing all customizations before uploading the 2017 database backup to Cloud Services.

 Tip!
 Color code the output document to easily see which are actively being used (GREEN), which you are unsure about (YELLOW), and which are not being used anymore (RED).